LleeMcD/Election_Analysis/README.md

 ## Election Audit Results

 ## Challenge Summary
-The project files and python code was stored in a GitHub repository.
-Some of the benefits of using the repository for the project were:
+The project files and python code were stored in a GitHub repository.
+Some of the benefits of using the repository for projects are:
 - Easy access by multiple contributors.
 - Versioning, to prevent files and scripts from accidently being overwritten.
 - Security to prevent others from corrupting the project files.
+The python script for the audit was written and run in an application called Visual Studio (VS) Code.
+Some of the advantages of using VS code instead of the Python interpreter are:
+- Errors are easy to spot and correct.
+- Views of editor and terminal can be easily configured.
+- Multiple tips and autocomplete functions are available.
+- The VS Code test editor provides useres with notification of syntax errors and misspellings.
+- The application is easy to integrate with GitHub.